23/DeveloperDocumentation/oauth.md

 ## Setting up your application

+To get a consumer key and a consumer secret, you'll need to create an application.
 Applications are set up by users of [23 Video](http://www.23video.com) or [Visualblog](http://www.visualblog.net).
 To create an application:

-* Go to you site and log in.
+* Go to your site and log in.
 * Go to _Your profile_ and click the _Manage applications_ link.
 * Hit the _Create your own application_ button.
 * Now, fill in and submit the form to get your consumer key and consumer secret.
-When you set up the application, you'll be able to select a [permission levels](index#permission-level) for the app.
+When you set up your application, you'll be able to select a [permission levels](index#permission-level) for the app.
 The level cannot be changed at a later stage.

 Your new consumer key is only valid on your own site domain.
 If you need a generic consumer key/token, which can be used across sites, [contact 23](mailto:team@23company.com).

 ### Privileged credentials

 Applications set up in this manner can only gain _read_, _write_, or _admin_ access.
-To gain [_super_-level access](index#permission-level) to a site, a special consumer key must be set up by the **the site's owner**.
+To gain [_super_-level access](index#permission-level) to a site, a special consumer key must be set up **by the site's owner**.

 These privileged credentials are set up under _Settings_ &rarr; _API and Applications_.

-The set of credentials include both consumer key/secret and an access token with an access token secret.
+The set of credentials includes both consumer key/secret and an access token/access token secret.
 Thus, when you're using privileged credentials to access the API, you won't need to go through the user authentication process.
-Even if this seems like a simple choice in many cases, we encourage that you only use priviled credentials when it is required by your. application.
+Even if this seems like a nice shortcut in many cases, we encourage that you only use priviled credentials when it is required by your application.

 ---